 Creating a food hunt for your indoor cat is one of the most effective ways to enrich his life.
 It is because hunting so relates to the natural behavior of your pet, and hunting is what most cats spend the most time for in the wild.

-The downside of this activity is that it requires an involvement from the owner.
+The downside of this activity is that it requires involvement from the owner.
 It’d be much easier if we could sit our cat in front of the TV and that’s it.
 It’s how we do with our kids, but not gonna work for cats that well.
 So, a food hunt is a must.

-Start by getting few kibbles of your cat’s dry food.
+Start by getting a few kibbles of your cat’s dry food.
 It might work with other types of food as well, but it’s messier, so I suggest sticking to dry kibbles.
 They make a very intriguing sound when falling on the floor.
 And this is how you start.

 Show a kibble to your cat if he’s not purring next to you already after hearing the sound of food tray opening.
 When his attention is on you, drop the kibble down.

 Wait till your cat finishes eating it.
 It’s important to let him eat it without the need to rush.
 Then throw another one.